grafana/tempo/docs/sources/tempo/api_docs/_index.md

 Tempo uses GRPC to internally communicate with itself, but only has one externally supported client.
 The query-frontend component implements the streaming querier interface defined below.
 [See here](https://github.com/grafana/tempo/blob/main/pkg/tempopb/) for the complete proto definition and generated code.

+Note that the below rpc call returns only traces that are new or have updated each time SearchResponse is returned.

 ```protobuf
 service StreamingQuerier {
   rpc Search(SearchRequest) returns (stream SearchResponse);